-4.1 Where the meeting is a virtual meeting, the timings of the meeting [is recommended/should normally] only occur between 1200 and 1500 hours, Geneva time.
+3.1 Where the meeting is a virtual meeting, the timings of the meeting [is recommended/should normally] only occur between 1200 and 1500 hours, Geneva time.
 Times for the scheduling of meetings shall be stated in the invitations to such meetings as both UTC and in Geneva times.

-4.2 In a virtual meeting that extends over two weeks, it is expected that all delegates are at home on the weekend, and therefore there shall be no working over the weekend.
+3.2 In a virtual meeting that extends over two weeks, it is expected that all delegates are at home on Saturdays and Sundays, and therefore there shall be no working on Saturdays and Sundays.

-4.3 A virtual meeting should normally limit itself to sessions of 1 hour 15 minutes, interspersed with breaks of a minimum of 10 minutes.
+3.3 A virtual meeting should normally limit itself to sessions of 1 hour 15 minutes, interspersed with breaks of a minimum of 10 minutes.